Remedium Lifecare Delivers Strong Q2 Results with Profit Nearly Doubling to INR 3862.34 Lakh - www.lokmattimes.com

 Remedium Lifecare Delivers Strong Q2 Results with Profit Nearly Doubling to INR 3862.34 Lakh

-PNN Mumbai (Maharashtra) [India], November 17: Remedium Lifecare Limited announced its financial results for the quarter and half-year ended ...
+Mumbai, November 17,2025: Remedium Lifecare Limited announced its financial results for the quarter and half-year ended September 30, 2025. ...

-Mumbai (Maharashtra) [India], November 17: Remedium Lifecare Limited announced its financial results for the quarter and half-year ended September 30, 2025.
+Mumbai, November 17,2025: Remedium Lifecare Limited announced its financial results for the quarter and half-year ended September 30, 2025.

 During the quarter ended September 30, 2025, the consolidated financial results reflect strong operational momentum.
 Consolidated revenue from operations stood at ₹11,105.82 lakh, with total income reaching ₹11,431.25 lakh.
 The quarter recorded a consolidated profit before tax 0f ₹1,043.69 lakh and a profit after tax of ₹862.34 lakh, with earnings per share of ₹0.10 which has doubled compared to Q1 FY26.